Klipper3d/klipper/docs/CONTRIBUTING.md

     - locales/<language code>/md file
 ```

-Note: Currently, there isn't a method for correctly displaying
+Note: Currently, there isn't a method for correctly translating
-photos in the translated documents.
+pictures in the documentation.